Coding-contest-WTA/MenuMystery/README.md

 <sub>1.
 Lyon University (France) <br>2.
 Paris-Saclay University, Orsay (France)

 This repository contains the source code for the Menu-Mystery web application developed as part of the web technologies for applications coding contest.
+Menu-Mystery, a bilingual (English and French) Progressive Web Application, introduces a fresh approach to discovering Japanese restaurants in Paris.
+Powered by a sophisticated tech stack, including PostgreSQL, Python with Flask, NGINX, HTML5, CSS, JS, and TensorFlow, it provides a unique and engaging experience.
+Beyond conventional features, the platform includes innovative functionalities such as a randomized selection of food types and associated restaurants, along with food recognition and chopstick proficiency analysis, adding an extra layer of enjoyment to restaurant exploration.

 # Table of contents